vtt3-research/kaist/2019/README.md

-# Active Learning for Faster R-CNN
+# Transfer & Active Learning for Faster R-CNN
 KAIST Active Learning for VTT

-# Pytorch Implementation of Active Learning for Faster R-CNN
+# Pytorch Implementation of Transfer & Active Learning for Faster R-CNN

 This repository is based on [Pytorch Implementation of Faster R-CNN](https://github.com/jwyang/faster-rcnn.pytorch).